nhthn/oddvoices/README.md

     liboddvoices_frontend ../../nwh.voice ../example/music.json out.wav

-## Corpus
+## Corpus and phonology

-The corpus was created manually in the file `wordlist/words.txt`, which spans most common CV and CC diphones in GA.

 Pronunciations are provided using X-SAMPA notation.
-X-SAMPA is similar to IPA, but uses ASCII characters.
-One minor change is that /æ/ is represented with `{}` to prevent bracket matching issues in text editors.
+One minor change is that /æ/ is represented with `/{}/` to prevent bracket matching issues in text editors.
 (The closing curly bracket represents /ʉ/, which is not found in GA.)

+Our representation of General American English phonology is fairly standard, but with some changes:

+- `/V/` is merged into `/@/`.
+The distinctions between them are inessential for singing synthesis.
+- `/O/` is merged into `/A/`.
+This is the cot-caught merger and admittedly reflects a Western American bias.
+- `/Or/`, being distinct from `/Ar/`, is represented as `/oUr/`.

+The corpus was created manually in the file `wordlist/words.txt`, which spans most common CV and CC diphones in GA.

 ## Recording a corpus